🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 Getting Started with Splashtop

-It takes about 3 minutes.
+That one-time setup takes about three minutes.

 Now let’s walk through each step.